benbalter/benbalter.github.com/_posts/2014-10-08-open-source-licensing-for-government-attorneys.md

 excerpt: "A high-level overview to highlight common legal issues government agencies may face when participating in the open source community "
 ---

 Government agencies can and should participate in the open source community.
-Open source software is more than simply software for which the underlying human-readable code had been made available to the public.
-Along with the code comes an intelectual property license grant, a legal framework which government agencies are embracing with increasing frequency.
+Open source software is [more than simply software for which the underlying human-readable code had been made available to the public](http://ben.balter.com/2012/10/15/open-source-is-not-a-verb/).
+Along with the code comes [an intelectual property license grant](http://opensource.org/osd), a legal framework which government agencies are embracing with increasing frequency.
 Here are some common legal issues to look out for:

+*Note: this is an early draft.
+If you notice anything wonky, please [help improve it](https://github.com/benbalter/benbalter.github.com/edit/master/_posts/2014-10-08-open-source-licensing-for-government-attorneys.md).*

 ### Open source licenses generally

-Open source licenses are a straight-forward intelectual property license with one unique feature: they're standardized.
-The software industry has adopted approximately fifteen mainstream and three primary licenses.
+Open source licenses are a straight-forward intelectual property license with one unique feature: [they're standardized](http://opensource.org/licenses/category).
+The software industry has [adopted approximately fifteen mainstream](http://choosealicense.com/licenses/) and [three primary licenses](http://choosealicense.com/).
 While the wording and specific terms vary, most licenses have the following common clauses:

 * An explicit grant to use, copy, modify, redistribute, sublicense, or sell the software.